kathysledge/smig/docs/guides/migrations.md

 Each migration includes SHA-256 checksums of both the up and down scripts.
 This ensures:

-- Migrations haven't been modified after application
+- Migrations haven’t been modified after application
 - Migration files match what was applied
 - Corruption is detected early